MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_lamp.md

 1. Leave the defaulted name alone and simply hit "Enter".

 1. Your Terminal will then return to the server prompt.
-From there, create a copy of the other file by again using cp:
+From there, create a copy of the other required file by again using cp:

         sudo cp public/.htaccess.example public/.htaccess

     !!! note
         If your Kora install is for a domain-level or subdomain-level URL (e.g. https://example.com or https://kora.example.com), then there is nothing you need to edit in the .htaccess file inside of "public".
-For installations that are accessible at a URL subdirectory (e.g. https://example.com/kora), follow the guide below for editing this .htaccess file and then creating the neccessary link to your URL's directory.
+For installations that are accessible at a URL subdirectory (e.g. https://example.com/kora), follow the [section below for editing this .htaccess file](#3-edit-htaccess) and then creating the necessary link to your URL's directory.

-1. Your Terminal prompt should be inside of `/var/www/kora`, but if it is not, move there.
-If you are unsure exactly how to move there from you current location, you can use `cd ~` first to return the prompt to the server root, then the following:

-        cd /var/www/kora

 1. Kora uses a program called Composer for managing some of its required files for installation, which itself relies on a file within this "kora" directory for configuration.
 This file will need to be updated before Kora will install correctly, so run the following command to update this Composer file:

         composer update

     !!! note
         If you set up your server such that you've been doing everything under the root user, you will get a warning message about using composer with root.
 Using root for all of this setup is not recommended and you do so at your own risk.
-If you want to proceed without redoing your server setup to add a non-root admin user, then type "y" and press Enter
+If you want to proceed without redoing your server setup to add a non-root admin user, then type "y" and press "Enter".

 Once Composer finishes its update procedure, your files should now be entirely prepared for the Kora installation.